exonum/exonum-doc/src/advanced/serialization.md

 ### Sequences

-A sequence is representation of `struct` in Rust.
+A sequence is representation of [`struct` in Rust][rust_structs].
 It is data structure with a fixed number of possibly heterogeneous fields.

 In binary representation sequence is splitted into two main parts: